 The process for handling cases of alleged Academic Dishonesty involving previous offenders omits the involvement of Department Chairperson, although they will be informed of the matter.
-All alleged repeat offenses and student appeals, if any, go directly to the Provost for a ruling.
+All alleged repeat offenses and student appeals, if any, go directly to the Vice President for Academic Affairs or designee for a ruling.

 Upon reviewing all of the evidence, a final, official letter documenting a second or additional act of acknowledged or proven academic dishonesty will be placed in the student's confidential file in the Registrar's Office.
-The Provost reviewing the case has the option of dismissing the student from Medaille College.
+The Vice President for Academic Affairs or designee reviewing the case has the option of dismissing the student from Medaille College.

-A student dismissed for academic dishonesty may appeal for reinstatement to Medaille College through the Provost after a period no less than one full academic year after the time of dismissal.
+A student dismissed for academic dishonesty may appeal for reinstatement to Medaille College through the Vice President for Academic Affairs or designee after a period no less than one full academic year after the time of dismissal.